Disaster relief in the U.S.

 Recommended Price $50

-World Vision is positioned and equipped to respond to disasters across the United States, including in hard hit areas like Puerto Rico and Florida suffering from the effects of Hurricanes Fiona and Ian.
-When disaster strikes, World Vision is often...More Details
+Support disaster-affected communities in the U.S. World Vision is positioned and equipped to respond to disasters across the United States, including in hard-hit areas like Puerto Rico and Florida suffering from the effects of Hurricanes Fiona and Ian.
+In the...More Details

 At World Vision, stewardship is an integral part of everything we do.
 In rare cases where donations exceed what is needed, or where local conditions prevent program implementation, World Vision will redirect funds to similar activities to help children and families in need.